GoogleChrome/developer.chrome.com/site/en/docs/devtools/css/issues/index.md

 ### Inactive {: #inactive }

-The **Styles** pane crosses out properties that are valid but have no effect because of other properties.
-Such properties have {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/2OyGRodvgk9neTIEAH4g.svg", alt="Information.", width="24", height="24" %} information icons next to them and are inactive because of CSS logic, not the [Cascading order][3].
+The **Styles** pane displays in pale text the properties that are valid but have no effect because of other properties.
+These pale properties have {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/2OyGRodvgk9neTIEAH4g.svg", alt="Information.", width="24", height="24" %} information icons next to them and are inactive because of CSS logic, not the [Cascading order][3].

 {% Aside 'gotchas' %}
 Hover over the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/2OyGRodvgk9neTIEAH4g.svg", alt="Information.", width="24", height="24" %} icon to get a hint at what went wrong.
 {% endAside %}

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/6ekURzFTurs4nzzgWfmx.png", alt="Inactive CSS declaration with a hint.", width="800", height="558" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/pe6BdDcVryWmOuT3YjLz.png", alt="Inactive CSS declaration with a hint.", width="800", height="498" %}

+In this example, the `display: block;` property disables `justify-content` and `align-items` that control flex or grid layouts.

 ### Inherited {: #inherited }